mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 New York University.
 At NYU in the spring of 2022, I am teaching _Introduction to Computer Progamming_ (in Python) and  _Data Managment and Analysis_.

-I am a teacher and scholar whose career has focused on research  and teaching. in the areas of data science, artifical intelligence, machine learning, labor and education.
+My career has been focused on research and teaching in the areas of data science, artifical intelligence, machine learning, labor and education.
 In 2020, I was the lead instructor for a three cohorts of a 13-week data science intensive course